hkpeterpeter/team6-dswatson/README.md

 # Team 6 - DS Watson

 Starting point.

-Based on a visualization library demo (Rickshaw) application to build our Hackathon prototype
+We would like to build a front-end interactive 2D visualization demo.
+After the data scientists prepare the data, we will integrate it with this front-end interface.

 hackathon.html